AhmedMaherElSaeidi/GameNest-Django/README.md

 # GameNest

 **GameNest** is a gaming hub platform developed as a graduation project during a one-month IT internship.
-It allows users to explore a variety of games, add them to their cart, manage orders, and complete purchases.
+It allows users to explore a variety of games, add them to their cart, and manage orders.
 Admins can manage game listings, categories, and user orders.

 ## Features